 Managing secrets begins with creating a secret scope.
-A secret scope is identified by its name, unique within a workspace.
+A secret scope is collection of individual secrets identified by a name that must be unique within a workspace.
 The names are considered non-sensitive and are readable by all users in the workspace.
-A workspace is limited to a maximum of 100 scopes.
+A workspace is limited to a maximum of 100 secret scopes.

 There are two types of secret scope: Azure Key Vault-backed and Databricks-backed.